-Over 400 Indigenous Australians took part in the First World War.
-In the Second World War up to 3,000 Indigenous personnel were enlisted and another 3,000 Indigenous civilians supported the Army, mainly as labourers.
+Over 400 Indigenous Australians served in the First World War and 6,000 either enlisted or supported the Army in the Second World War.
 Torres Strait Islanders made a particularly significant contribution with the formation of the Torres Strait Light Infantry Battalion.

-Oodgeroo Noonuccal, sometimes known as Kath Walker, served in the Australian Women's Service for four years (1940-44) during the Second World War and later participated in the Army's rehabilitation scheme by training in secretarial work and book-keeping.
-She went on to become one of Australia's most respected and admired poets, educators and influential political activists.
+Oodgeroo Noonuccal, also known as Kath Walker, served in the Australian Women's Service during the Second World War and later participated in the Army's rehabilitation scheme by training in secretarial work and bookkeeping.
+She went on to become one of Australia's most respected and admired poets, educators and political activists.